harness/developer-hub/docs/continuous-delivery/troubleshoot-cd-with-aida.md

 For example, a Kubernetes deployment failed due to a non-existent namespace in a cluster.

-When you select the **Harness AIDA** dialog, AIDA provides you with information about the error, root cause of the error, and possible remediation suggestion as shown in the image below:
+When you select the **Harness AIDA** dialog, AIDA provides you with information about the error, root cause of the error, and possible remediation suggestions as shown in the image below:

 <docimage path={require('./static/aida-troubleshooting-k8s.png')} width="70%" height="70%" title="Click to view full size image" />